 Recommended by: Stefan and Sebastien, Nomadic Boys gay travel blog

-We are Stefan and Sebastien, gay Greek/French couple based in London, UK.
+We are Stefan and Sebastien, a gay Greek/French couple based in London, UK.
 We love travelling to Florida, particularly during Halloween, because these guys go ALL OUT for it!
 Our favourite Halloween destination is hands down the super gay city of Fort Lauderdale, which hosts the annual “Wicked Manors” Halloween gay street party every year.

 Fort Lauderdale has grown to become one of the gayest cities in the US, with a large LGBTQ community, particularly in and around Wilton Manors in Broward County.
 This area has a large concentration of gay bars, clubs, shops and more.